Santosh Gangwar

-Santosh Kumar Gangwar (born 1 November 1948) is an Indian politician and the former Minister of State with independent charge in the Ministry of Labour and Employment in the Government of India.
-He is a Member of Parliament (16th Lok Sabha), former minister of state in Government of India and a leader of Bharatiya Janata Party (BJP).
+Santosh Kumar Gangwar (born 1 November 1948) is an Indian politician currently serving as the eleventh Governor of Jharkhand since 2024.
+He is a former Minister of State with independent charge in the Ministry of Labour and Employment in the Government of India.
+He was a Member of Parliament (16th Lok Sabha), former minister of state in Government of India and a leader of Bharatiya Janata Party (BJP).
 He has been Member of Parliament for the city of Bareilly since 1989 till date (except 2009–2014).
 He was also the chief whip of the party in 14th Lok Sabha.

-He faced defeat in the 15th Lok Sabha Elections, 2009 by a very narrow margin.
-Gangwar was the chairman of the PAC Public Accounts Committee (India) in 2009.
+He faced defeat in the 15th Lok Sabha Elections, 2009 by a very narrow margin by Praveen Singh Aron.
+Gangwar was the chairman of the Public Accounts Committee in 2009.
 He has been elected as Member of Parliament in 16th Lok Sabha.
 He won by a margin of over 2.4 lakh votes over his rival candidate in 2014 general election.
-He resigned from the post of cabinet minister ahead of the cabinet reshuffle in July 2021.He is currently the Chairperson of the Committee on Public Undertakings.
+He resigned from the post of cabinet minister ahead of the cabinet reshuffle in July 2021.
+He is formerly the Chairperson of the Committee on Public Undertakings.

+Santosh Gangwar was appointed the Governor of Jharkhand by President Droupadi Murmu on 27 June 2024.

 Early life

-Born on 1 November 1948 in Bareilly, Santosh Kumar Gangwar attended Agra University and the Rohilkhand University in Uttar Pradesh, from where he completed his B. Sc. and LLB Degrees respectively.

-He studied in Bareilly College, Bareilly only but during his B.Sc. it was affiliated to Agra University and during LLB Rohilkhand University was founded and the college was naturally affiliated with the same.
+Born on 1 November 1948 in Bareilly, he studied in Bareilly College, Bareilly and did his B.Sc. in 1967 and LLB in 1970.
+At that time Bareilly College was an affiliated college of Agra University and Gangwar was awarded both BSc and LLB degrees from Agra University.

-Bareilly College, Bareilly is a very old institution which was affiliated to Calcutta University, Allahabad University, Agra University and now Rohilkhand University, Bareilly.

 Before joining politics, Gangwar was actively involved in the establishment of the Urban Cooperative Bank in Bareilly and held the position of its chairman since its beginning in the year 1996.
 In Bareilly, he has been given credit for getting several projects executed for public use such as Chaupla Railway over-bridge, a library, and a mini bypass.
-Married to Saubhagya Gangwar, he is blessed with two children, Apoorv Gangwar and Shruti Gangwar.
+Married to Saubhagya Gangwar, they have two children.